 "We're committed to making sure the nation knows about the effects of climate change on health.
 If anyone doesn't think this is a severe problem, they are fooling themselves."

 -- APHA Executive Director Georges Benjamin, in The Washington Post

-Check out APHA's Climate Change and Health Needs Assessment (PDF) to learn more about what drives our programming and the American Journal of Public Health published a supplemental issue on Climate Change and Health Equity with support from the Kresge Foundation and the Robert Wood Johnson Foundation.
+Check out APHA's Climate Change and Health Needs Assessment (PDF) to learn more about what drives our programming and the American Journal of Public Health supplemental issue on Climate Change and Health Equity published with support from the Kresge Foundation and the Robert Wood Johnson Foundation.
 Giving the public health community open access to the most recent and innovative research and application of climate and health solutions, this one-of-a-kind issue fills a void in the current research.
 To help make the information accessible to the general public, APHA translated a few of the articles into two user-friendly factsheets: Heat-Related Deaths (PDF) and Malnutrition (PDF).

 Follow the conversation online using the hashtag #ClimateChangesHealth

 Questions?
 Please contact our climate change team or reach out on Twitter to @EH_4_All.